 A few small choices separate good baked ziti from great.
 Keep these in mind as you cook.

-- Undercook the pasta on purpose: Two minutes short of package time.
+- Undercook the pasta on purpose: About 1 minute shy of al dente.
 The pasta finishes in the oven and stays toothsome.

 - Egg in the ricotta: The egg sets the ricotta into pillowy pockets.
 Without it, the layer runs into the sauce.